 Why I Was Stressed Out about the Newest Trends in Indian Clothing

 I love to see the new sarees the Indian women are wearing.
 They are such fashionistas with the best outfits at Diwali.
 Wearing the same saree twice at the Diwali events is a big fashion faux pas.
 I have been called on this once by more than one of my girl friends. 😉

 Diwali is a real fashion challenge for me.
 Ever since I bought the tickets 3 weeks ago, I thought about what to wear.
-Being brave and wear the same saree a third time or wearing the embroidered kameez of my salwar kameez with my leather pants?
+Sure, I know what you can wear at Diwali.
+But I didn’t want to fork over money for another Indian attire that I would be able to wear again.
+Being brave and wear the same saree a third time or wearing the embroidered kameez of my salwar kameez with my leather pants a second time?
 The original salwar (pants) are too small for my musculus calves from dancing.
 Decisions, decisions.
+I felt stressed out.